Employee expense management guide for small businesses

 What's the best way to manage business expenses?

-- Requires manual calculations
+- require manual calculations and data entry

-- Better spending control than personal reimbursements
+- offer better control than reimbursing personal expenses

-- Limited detailed reporting
+- provide limited detailed reporting capabilities

-- Difficult to track individual purchases
+- make it difficult to track individual purchases

-- Integration with accounting systems
+- integrate directly with accounting systems

 What's the difference between spend management and expense management?